Walk from Milngavie to Drymen

 How far is it to walk between Milngavie and Drymen?

-This first stretch of the West Highland Way, between Milngavie and Drymen, is 12 miles (20km).
-It will take around 5 hours at a reasonably leisurely pace.
-Before we get started, let's dive into some top tips and background information about this iconic Scottish long-distance walking trail.
+The first stretch of the West Highland Way, from Milngavie to Drymen, covers 12 miles (20 km) and typically takes around 5 hours at a leisurely pace.
+Before diving into the route, check out some essential tips and background on this iconic long-distance Scottish trail.

 Plan Your West Highland Way Trip